Ticafblanc/42/1-cursus/born2beroot/README.md

 6 - systemctl = manage the init systeme (systemctl status ssh = for check the ssh statu)

-7 - ufw = manage iptable with sudo access ( ufw status = for check firewall statu or ufw enable = for active the firewall)
+7 - ufw = manage iptable with sudo access ( ufw status = for check firewall statu or ufw enable = for active the firewall or ufw delete "number" = for delete )

 8 - hostname = retrieves the domain or host name (hostname -I = ip adress)